Phosphatidylserine

 Forms of Phosphatidylserine Compared

-Phosphatidylserine Preferred (Preferred Form) has a bioavailability rating of high (S1 — best tier).
-Typical dose range: not yet documented in our database.
+Phosphatidylserine Preferred (Preferred Form) has a bioavailability rating of high absorption.

 What the Research Shows